The 6th Peking to Paris Motor Challenge 2016

-The 2016 Peking to Paris Motor Challenge starts from the Great Wall outside Beijing on Sunday, June 12th, and finishes with a drive into Paris to cross the finish line in Place Vendome on Sunday, July 17th.
+The 2016, 6th edition, Peking to Paris Motor Challenge starts from the Great Wall outside Beijing on Sunday, June 12th and finishes 36 days later with a drive into Paris to cross the finish line in Place Vendome on Sunday, July 17th.

-The 2013 route has been enhanced – a route that drives into the most adventurous region of Mongolia, the stunningly beautiful northern sector.
+For this year the 2013 route has been enhanced with a route that drives into the most adventurous region of Mongolia, the stunningly beautiful northern sector.
 We will cross into Russia and on to the Republic of Belarus with the support of the Russian motor-federation who worked with us in seeking out long gravel farm-land sections for our Time Trials and drive an exciting new route across Europe with closed-road mountain climbs in the Alps.
 Highly acclaimed in 2013 the challenge for the Organisation is make Peking Paris 2016 even better.

 The cars are divided into two age categories.... either in the Vintageant category for pre 1941 model types or the Classic category for models of a type in production before 1975.
 The route includes driving some of the worlds toughest terrain with participants required to maintain a demanding rally time-schedule.
 Small cars carrying much the same weight as bigger cars will be at a distinct disadvantage.
 To qualify for a place on Peking to Paris 2016, a car can certainly be "different" but must reasonably stand a chance of coping with the demands of the event.
 Sports cars with cramped interior space, minimal ground clearance and little suspension movement are less than ideal, but the Organisation tries to be broad-minded.
-Tents, sleeping bags, and all spare parts including wheels must be carried by each entrant – our travelling support mechanics are ace at roadside repairs but cannot carry parts for the participants.
+Tents, sleeping bags, and all spare parts including wheels must be carried by each entrant.
+The ERA's travelling support mechanics are the best in the business at roadside repairs but they do not carry parts for the participants.